-8. Questions or problems accessing the contents of this Weekly Update?
+7. Questions or problems accessing the contents of this Weekly Update?
 Please e-mail or call either Owen.Olfert@agr.gc.ca (tel.
 306-385-9355) or Jennifer.Otani@agr.gc.ca (tel.
 780-354-5132).
 Past and present "Weekly Updates" are kindly posted to the Western Forum website by webmaster, Dr. Kelly Turkington.
-Please Click here to link to that webpage.
+Please click here to link to that webpage.

-9. Previous topics:
+8. Previous topics:

 - a.
 Flea Beetles (Chrysomelidae: Phyllotreta species) Fact sheets for flea beetles in canola are posted by Manitoba Agriculture, Food and Rural Development, and Saskatchewan Agriculture.
 Helpful images produced by Dr. Julie Soroka (AAFC-Saskatoon) exemplifying percent of cotyledon leaf area consumed by flea beetles are posted at Canola Watch. - b.
 Cutworms (Noctuidae) Cutworm reports came out of central Alberta and Manitoba this past week.
 Cutworm biology, species information, plus monitoring recommendations are available at the Prairie Pest Monitoring Network's Cutworm Monitoring Protocol.
 Also refer to these cutworm-specific fact sheets (Manitoba Agriculture, Food and Rural Initiatives, Alberta Agriculture, Food and Rural Development). - c.
 Wind trajectories Related to Diamondback Moth (DBM) and Aster Leafhopper Introductions Completed for the season.
 Please refer to earlier Weekly Updates for details related to backward and forward trajectories associated with air parcels moving over western Canadian locations. - d.
 Diamondback Moth (Plutella xylostella) The Action Threshold for DBM in canola is applicable at pod stage and is 200-300 larvae/m2 or 20-30 larvae per 0.1 m2.
 Please refer to fact sheets for DBM posted by Manitoba Agriculture, Food and Rural Development, Saskatchewan Agriculture, Alberta Agriculture and Rural Development, and the Prairie Pest Monitoring Network. - e.
 Pea Leaf Weevil (Sitona lineatus) -Link here for the Pea leaf weevil monitoring protocol with photos of related weevils). - f.
-Swede Midge (Contarinia nasturtii) - Link here for the PPMN's swede midge monitoring protocol.
+Swede Midge (Contarinia nasturtii) Link here for the PPMN's swede midge monitoring protocol.
 The Ontario Canola Growers post swede midge information here and canola management recommendations for swede midge in Ontario are posted by Rebecca Hallett and Brian Hall. - g.
 Cabbage seedpod weevil (Ceutorhynchus obstrictus) Reminder: Correct sampling methods by clicking here or you can link to either the Alberta or Saskatchewan fact sheets for detailed biological and pest management information including the economic threshold. - h.
-Cereal Leaf Beetles (Oulema melanopus) Fact sheets for CLB are posted by Alberta Agriculture, Food and Rural Development, and BC Ministry of Agriculture, and the Prairie Pest Monitoring Network. - i.
-Cereal leaf beetle biological control agent (Tetrastichus julis) The arthropod biological control agent attacking the cereal leaf beetle, is described in a NEW Agriculture and Agri-Food fact sheet which can be accessed by linking here. - j.
-Wheat Midge (Sitodiplosis mosellana) Wheat midge biology and monitoring information can be located by clicking here or linking to your provincial fact sheet (Saskatchewan Agriculture, Alberta Agriculture and Rural Development). - k.
-Bertha Armyworm (Mamestra configurata) Provincial fact sheets describing the biology and related pest management information for bertha armyworm are posted by Manitoba Agriculture, Food and Rural Development, Saskatchewan Agriculture, Alberta Agriculture, and Rural Development, or BC Ministry of Agriculture.
+Cereal Leaf Beetles (Oulema melanopus) Fact sheets for CLB are posted by Alberta Agriculture, Food and Rural Development, and BC Ministry of Agriculture, and the Prairie Pest Monitoring Network. - Cereal leaf beetle biological control agent (Tetrastichus julis) The arthropod biological control agent attacking the cereal leaf beetle, is described in a NEW Agriculture and Agri-Food fact sheet which can be accessed by linking here. - j.
+Grasshoppers - Biological and monitoring information for grasshoppers can be linked by clicking here or you can access fact sheets produced by the provinces of Manitoba, Saskatchewan, Alberta or British Columbia. - k.
+Wheat Midge (Sitodiplosis mosellana) Wheat midge biology and monitoring information can be located by clicking here or linking to your provincial fact sheet (Saskatchewan Agriculture, Alberta Agriculture and Rural Development). - Bertha Armyworm (Mamestra configurata) Provincial fact sheets describing the biology and related pest management information for bertha armyworm are posted by Manitoba Agriculture, Food and Rural Development, Saskatchewan Agriculture, Alberta Agriculture, and Rural Development, or BC Ministry of Agriculture.